Raise your hand if…

 — Isabel Foxen Duke, anti-diet coach and emotional-eating expert

 “I needed this book more than I ever knew.
 When it comes to what we eat, what we weigh and how we look, Katy Weber boldly exposes what most women think in our heads but are too afraid to say out loud.
 In sharing it here, those thoughts finally feel less daunting.
-Worth It: A Journey to Food & Body Freedom is a testament to what happens when you face your biggest fear and let yourself go.
+Worth It is a testament to what happens when you face your biggest fear and let yourself go.
 Beauty.
 Relief.
 True fullness and self love.”

 — Lauree Ostrofsky, author of Simply Leap and I’m Scared & Doing It Anyway